 Balance Transfer Fees

-A balance transfer can reduce future costs by capitalizing on a low APR card, or introductory 0% interest promotion, but this comes at a cost as well.
-Generally, you will face upfront costs of 3% (or more) of the total balance being transferred.
+A balance transfer credit card can reduce future costs by capitalizing on a low APR credit card or introductory 0% interest promotion, but this comes at a cost.
+Generally, you will face a balance transfer fee of 3% (or more) of the total balance being transferred.

 0% Introductory APR

 Remember that all good things must come to an end.
 Low rates usually don’t last with balance transfer credit cards.
 Many people will look to 0% APR credit cards to pay off an auto loan, celebrate their cleverness, and call it a day — but not so fast.